diegomsana/queoperadora/README.md

   b.
 Redistributions in binary form must reproduce the above copyright
      notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
   c.
-Neither the name of Eduardo Orige, Cesare Cibien nor the names of its contributors
+Neither the name of Eduardo Orige, Césare Cibien nor the names of its contributors
      may be used to endorse or promote products derived from this software without specific prior written permission.